aa-ryan/18MAT41_ppt/README.md

 ----

 * Variations by facial expressions are a major challenge in 3D face recognition.
 Facial conformal maps so far generated have reduced a 3D shape matching problem to a 2D one while preserving facial topology.
 However, they are still facial expression sensitive.
 In order to decrease such a sensibility, we propose to make use of Mobius transformation to ’compress’ facial elastic regions, i.e. the lower part of a face model.
 For this purpose, the center of a conformal map is moved to the nose tip of the face.
-Then Mo ̈bius transformation is carried out on UV conformal coordinates.
+Then Mobius transformation is carried out on UV conformal coordinates.

 * The goal of this Geometry-based approach for face recognition, using mouth as inner boundary and Mobius transformation to ’compress’ facial expression sensitive regions.
 The major advantage of such an approach is to convert an initially 3D facial shape matching problem to a 2D one, thus making available all the techniques so far developed in 2D for 3D face recognition.